Natasha Marshall

 What advice would you give to young women entering your industry?

-I’d also encourage women not to feel pressure to fit a traditional mould.
-Mining needs different perspectives, especially as operations become more complex.
-You don’t need to have all the answers on day one — but your perspective still matters, and often it’s the questions you ask that lead to better outcomes.
+I’d also tell you not to feel like you have to fit a certain mould.
+Mining needs different perspectives, especially as things get more complex.
+You don’t need to have everything figured out on day one.
+Your perspective still matters, and often it’s the questions you ask that lead to better decisions and better outcomes.
+The times when I have formed part of an unorthodox team trying to find a solution for a problem you didn't even know existed last week but now seems to be the central focus of everyone on the mine are the times when your perspective matters the most.

-One thing I learned over time is the importance of having both mentors and sponsors.
-Mentors help you grow; sponsors are the people who advocate for you and put your name forward when opportunities come up.
-Be intentional about building those relationships, and don’t underestimate the value of strong peer networks along the way.
+Something I learned along the way is how important it is to have both mentors and sponsors.
+Mentors help you learn and grow; sponsors are the people who speak up for you and put your name forward when opportunities come up.
+Be intentional about building those relationships, and don’t underestimate how valuable a strong peer network can be.

-I’d also say be proactive and open to opportunities, even when they feel uncomfortable.
-Some of the most valuable experiences in my career came from roles I didn’t feel fully ready for at the time.
-Growth rarely happens inside your comfort zone.
+I’d also encourage you to say yes to opportunities — even the ones that feel uncomfortable.
+Some of the most valuable experiences in my career came from roles I didn’t feel completely ready for at the time.
+Growth almost never happens inside your comfort zone.

-Most importantly, remember that leadership isn’t about a title.
-It’s about how you show up, the decisions you make, and how you support the people around you.
-If you stay curious, grounded, and willing to learn, there’s a long and rewarding career in this industry — and there’s real opportunity to help shape it for the better.
+And finally, remember that leadership isn’t about a title.
+It’s about how you show up, the choices you make, and how you support the people around you.
+If you stay curious, grounded, and open to learning, there’s a long, rewarding career in this industry — and a real chance to help shape it for the better.

 What are the biggest challenges or opportunities in your field right now?